jeremiah-corrado/fem_2d/paper.md

 The three generic arguments -- designated with the turbofish operator (`::<>`) -- correspond to the three lines of \autoref{eq:gen_args}.
 The basis space can be swapped for any other space that implements the `HierCurlBasisFnSpace` Trait. `HierPoly` is a relatively simple implementation composed of exponential functions.
 A more sophisticated basis space: `HierMaxOrtho` can be included using the `max_ortho_basis` Feature Flag.
 Custom Basis Spaces can also be created by implementing the same Trait.

 The `CurlCurl` and `L2Inner` integrals, which correspond to the Stiffness and Mass matrices respectively, can be swapped for any other structure that implements the `HierCurlIntegral` Trait.
 This generic interface allows users to leverage the galerkin sampling functionality against other curl-conforming problems.^[The provided functionality is obviously somewhat incomplete, as only Curl Conforming problems can be solved; however, the library's module-structure and trait-hierarchy provide a clear template for the analogous H(Div) implementation.
 There is also room for other galerking sampling and integration functionality associated with alternate continuity conditions.
-These methods, structures, and traits should require minimal changes to the `Domain` structure, and no changes to the `Mesh` structure.]
+These methods, structures, and traits should require minimal additions to the `Domain` structure, and no changes to the `Mesh` structure.]

 The Generalized Eigenvalue Problem, can then be solved using one of the available solvers:
 ```rust